jiangnianshun/django-mdict/doc/doc_en/doc_question.md

 Permissions issue

-4.1 Try deleting the .cache cache folder.
+4.1 Try deleting the .cache folder.

 4.2 Try to increase the permissions of the django-mdict folder and all sub-files.